 First, construction invoice factoring requires that a party providing work agrees with a factoring company to factor their invoices.
 Typically, a factoring company will agree to pay out 70-80% of the value of the invoice to the subcontractor well before payment would have otherwise been received.
 Then, the bill becomes the factoring company’s burden to collect.
 Once that factoring company is paid for the subcontractor’s work, the factoring company will pay the subcontractor that remaining 20-30% minus the factoring company’s fee.

 Types of Construction Factoring

-Generally, there are ways to factor construction invoices – spot (one-time) factoring, and contract factoring (factoring all progress payments under the entire contract).
+Generally, there are two primary ways to factor construction invoices – spot factoring and contract factoring.

 Spot factoring refers to a “one-off” situation.
 When spot factoring, a construction business is factoring a specific invoice in order to float the cash they need right then.
 Spot factoring might make sense where the business generally doesn’t have a lot of cash flow problems, but a specific event or problem job causes a hiccup with financials.
 Spot factoring construction invoices tends to be more expensive than contract factoring, and it’s really designed to get a company out of a bind.